Brenda’s Big Batch Bircher Muesli

 Bircher Muesli was born!

-It is crucial to soak the ingredients overnight in order to reduce the phytic acids found in grains (and nuts & seeds).
+Soaking the oats and nuts and seeds overnight reduces the phytic acids.
 This not only makes them more digestible, but also allows the body to absorb the nutrients more efficiently.

 This is my family’s favourite home-made combination for bircher muesli, which is jam-packed full of goodness and a great way to start the day.
 There’s some in the fridge right now!